Student Conduct

 • Uploading or file-sharing of any intellectual property, such as faculty-created course materials/documents.

-After notifying the student, the instructor may take measures such as:
+After you’ve been notified, your instructor may take actions such as:

-• Asking the student to complete new or additional work.
+• Asking you to complete new or additional work.

 In the case of an academic integrity violation, an assigned grade of F or FW for the course takes precedence over a course withdrawal received by the Registrar's Office.